se-research/OpenDaVINCI/tutorials/udpreceivebytes/README.rst

 If the UDP socket could be successfully created, we register our ``StringListener`` at the newly created ``UDPReceiver`` to be invoked when new bytes are available.
-Handling the bytes between the UDP socket and the ``StringListener`` notification is separated in different threads to avoid blocking the receiving threads in ``UDPReceiver`` (``StringPipeline``): When new bytes are available, the ``UDPReceiver`` will enqueue them as ``string`` into a FIFO queue; the ``StringPipeline`` class has an own thread sleeping on a condition awaiting new entries to be entered into the FIFO queue.
-Whenever a new entry is present, this thread will be awaken and process all available entries (and thus, the newest bytes) by calling the user-supplied ``StringListener`` delivering the data.
+Handling the bytes between the UDP socket and the ``StringListener`` notification is separated in different threads to avoid blocking the receiving thread in ``UDPReceiver`` (realizing a concurrent ``StringPipeline``): When new bytes are available, the ``UDPReceiver`` will enqueue them as ``string`` into a FIFO queue; the ``StringPipeline`` class has an own thread sleeping on a condition awaiting new entries to be entered into the FIFO queue.
+Whenever a new entry is present, this thread will be automatically awaken and process all available entries by calling the user-supplied ``StringListener`` to deliver the data.
-This mechanism ensures that the thread handling the lower level UDP socket is not unnecessarily delayed by the user-function.
+This mechanism ensures that the thread handling the lower level UDP socket is not unnecessarily delayed by a user-supplied handling function.

 Once we have registered our ``StringListener``, the ``UDPReceiver`` is simply started and the main thread is falling asleep for a while in our example.
-After some time, the program will stop receiving bytes, unregistered the ``StringListener``, and release the system resources.
+After some time, the program will stop receiving bytes, unregister the ``StringListener``, and release the system resources.

 To conveniently handle the resource management of releasing the acquired system